Chaosus/GDPlanet/README.md

 # GDPlanet
 Planet simulation demo

-This is realistic planet simulation on Godot(based on initial Populous : The beginning alike 128x128 grid).
+This is non-realistic planet simulation on Godot(based on initial Populous : The beginning alike 128x128 grid).
 You can make own Spore-like or strategy games from this...

 ![Alt text](https://github.com/Chaosus/GDPlanet/blob/master/screenshots/1.png)